-As discussed previously, the variation among green difficulty levels is an important factor to consider when comparing player performance.
-A 10-foot putt on a slower, level green is considerably easier than a 10-foot putt on a fast, highly-contoured green.
+level green is considerably easier than a 10-foot putt on a fast, highly-contoured green.
 Rather than consider the specific attributes of the green in our model, we adjust the individual parameters of our two statistical models on a hole-by-hole basis.
 An advantage of this approach is that it does not require a description of the green's physical layout.

-However, it creates a new challenge to be addressed: separating green difficulty from quality of field.
+However, it creates a new challenge to be addressed: to separate green difficulty from quality of field.
 As we have mentioned before, each tournament is played by a different set of PGA TOUR professionals.
-Thus, if we solely adjust the model parameters for each hole, it is unclear whether the adjustments capture the difficulty of the green or the putting ability of the golfers that played the corresponding tournament.
-To develop a true reading of the hole-specific parameter adjustments, we must simultaneously fit both hole-specific and player-specific parameter adjustments.
+Thus, if we only adjust the model parameters for each hole, it is unclear whether the adjustments capture the difficulty of the green or the putting ability of the golfers who played the corresponding tournament.
+To develop a true reading of the holespecific parameter adjustments, we must simultaneously fit both hole-specific and player-specific parameter adjustments.
 We do this by adding hole-specific and player-specific dummy variables to the model.
-Equation 5 below lists the hole and player-adjusted logistic regression function with a logit link for the probability of making a putt, P(Y=1), by player p on hole h, where n_p and n_k represent the number of putts matching the corresponding player or hole in the training data.
-Equation 6 below lists the hole and player-adjusted gamma regression function with a log link for distance-to-go, z, conditioned on a miss by player p on hole h, where n_p^{γ} and n_k^{γ} represent the number of missed putts matching the corresponding player or hole in the training data7.
-The indicator variables $I{(condition)}$ equal 1 if the condition is true and 0 otherwise.
+Equation 5 below lists the hole and player-adjusted logistic regression function with a logit link for the probability of making a putt, P(Y = 1), by player p on hole h from distance d, where n{a} and n{b} represent the number of putts that match the corresponding player or hole in the training data.
+Equation 6 below lists the hole- and player-adjusted gamma regression function with a log link for mean distance-to-go, μ_d , conditioned on a miss by player p on hole h from distance d, where n_n^{γ} and n_k^{γ} represent the number of missed putts that match the corresponding player or hole in the training data.8 The indicator variables $I{\{condition\}}$ equal 1 if the condition is true and 0 otherwise.
 Thus, a player receives an adjustment to a model parameter only if that player has a large number of observations.
-The more observations a player has, the more parameters he will have adjusted.
-If a player has very few observations, his parameters will be identical to the general model parameters.
+The more observations a player has, the more parameters will be adjusted.
+For a player with very few observations, the parameters will be identical to the general model parameters.
+Note that Equations 5 and 6 are similar to Equations 1 and 2, with additional terms added corresponding to player skill and hole difficulty.
+Each of these equations ignores the impact of pin placement on the hole under the assumption that variations in difficulty due to pin placement are averaged out over the course of multiple rounds' and years' worth of play.